sathibault/javascript-machine-learning/README.md

 * assumes you already have Python and Node.js installed.

-The following command will run Jupyter and open a window in the browser:
+Clone this repository and run the following in the project directory to start Jupyter and open the notebook files:

 ```
 jupyter notebook
 ```